wpfleger96/Calculator/README.md

     You may skip some of the steps on that website (e.g., the section on downloading and installing PuTTY), however, please read all of the sections related to Xming as wells the sections related to configuring PuTTY.\

+ 3. I tried working on this project on my own computer, but the program won't start.
+What gives?

+    This is probably due to fact that the <code>jfxrt.jar</code> file in the project's <code>lib</code> directory is specially designed for Linux.
+If you're working on a Mac, it may work, but it probably won't work on Windows.
+If you have Java 7 installed on your computer, you will need to replace the <code>jfxrt.jar</code> file with the one contained in your JRE's lib directory.
+Be sure to use the one provided with this project when testing and submitting your project on Nike.